-Before revision After revision Basi c salary Up to ¥1.1 billion (of which, ¥100 million for Up to ¥800 million (of which, ¥160 million for Outside Directors) Execut tive bonus Outside Directors) Up to 0.3% of profit (profit attributable to owners of the parent company) Restricted stock Total amount of monetary remuneration claims to Eligible Directors Up to ¥210 million Up to ¥600 million remuneration Number of shares distributed to Eligible Directors Up to 115,200 shares Up to 300,000 shares Performance share units Total amount of monetary remuneration claims to Eligible Directors and cash for the purpose of paying taxes Up to ¥130 million Up to the amount obtained by multiplying fixed number of base share units (up to 200,000 shares) with share price at offering Number of shares distributed to Eligible Directors Up to 76,800 shares Up to 100,000 shares v.
-Details of the activities of the Board of Directors and the Advisory Panel on Nomination and Compensation in relation to determining executive remuneration
+Remunerations Bas se salary Up to ¥800 million (of which, ¥160 million for Outside Directors) Execu ntive bonus Up to 0.3% of profit (profit attributable to owners of the parent company) Restricted stock remuneration Total amount of monetary remuneration claims to Eligible Directors Up to ¥600 million Restricted stock remuneration Number of shares distributed to Eligible Directors Up to 300,000 shares Performance share units Total amount of monetary remuneration claims to Eligible Directors and cash for the purpose of paying taxes Up to the amount obtained by multiplying fixed number of base share units (up to 200,000 shares) with share price at offering Number of shares distributed to Eligible Directors Up to 100,000 shares v.
+Details of the activities of the Board of Directors and the Advisory Panel on Nomination and Compensation in relation to determining executive remuneration, etc.